geeknik/brave-history-blacklist/README.md

 <img src="header.svg" />

-A Chrome extension to blacklist URLs from entering Chrome's history.
+A ~~Chrome~~ Brave extension to blacklist URLs from entering Brave's history.